athapa785/bo_corr_plot/README.md

 ## Install in Editable Mode:

-If you want to make changes to the code and test them in real time, install the project in **editable mode**:
+If you want to make changes to the code and test them in real time, install the project in **editable mode:**
     ```bash
     pip install -e .